-In a fascinating and informative talk, academic Dr Walsh explored how the events industry can advocate for new ways of growing, sourcing and producing its food and drink, and how the industry can interact with the global food chain to help make its food and drink choices as sustainable as possible and lessen the environmental impact of events.
+In a fascinating and informative talk at IBTM World, academic Dr Walsh explored how the events industry can advocate for new ways of growing, sourcing and producing its food and drink, and how the industry can interact with the global food chain to help make its food and drink choices as sustainable as possible and lessen the environmental impact of events.

 Dr Walsh has been supporting farmers around the world to develop more sustainable ecological and biological infrastructure on their farms.
 Opening his session on the Accelerate stage, Dr Walsh said: “Over the last 150 years we’ve changed our food industry to something very unintelligent.
 We’re in a situation now with climate change, biodiversity loss, desertification etc where we have to re-think the entire food industry.”

 “If you work at the beginning of the supply chain you can have more impact,” Dr Walsh noted, before describing how nature upcycles rather than recycles, and how recycling – where for example plastic from a car goes into making a bench, which then makes a toothbrush, which then makes a toothpick and ultimately ends up in landfill – is a wasteful process, as opposed to upcycling – where for example you make waste coffee into mushrooms.

 Dr Walsh then talked about why farms need to be redesigned for the future.
 “Farmland today is mostly pasture with sheep or cows,” he said.
 “There are few trees, and we don’t put nutrients back into the soil.
 What we need to do is look at nature and mimic it.”